apache/lucene-solr/lucene/queryparser/docs/surround/README.txt

 Warnings about missing terms are sent to System.out, this might be replaced by another stream, and tested for in the tests.

-BooleanQueryTst.TestCollector uses a results checking method that should be replaced by the checking method from Lucene's TestBasics.java.
+TestBooleanQuery.TestCollector uses a results checking method that should be replaced by the checking method from Lucene's TestBasics.java.